busterke123/spotify-playlist-builder-web-app/README.md

 ## Local persistence

-- Configurations and rebuild history are stored in `localStorage`
+- Configurations and rebuild history are stored under `spotify-playlist-builder.snapshot.v1` in `localStorage`.
+- Spotify sessions are stored under `spotify-playlist-builder.spotify-session` in `localStorage`.
+- Pending PKCE state is stored under `spotify-playlist-builder.auth-state` in `sessionStorage` while Spotify redirects back.
-- They persist across logins on the same browser
-- They do not sync across browsers or devices
+- Browser-saved data persists across logins on the same browser, but does not sync across browsers or devices.
+- The Backup panel exports and imports a versioned JSON snapshot.
+Importing a backup replaces the current browser snapshot after confirmation.

+## Spotify Authorization

+The app uses Spotify Authorization Code with PKCE.
+It does not use a Spotify client secret.

+Requested scopes are defined in `src/lib/spotifyAuth.ts`:

+- `playlist-read-private`
+- `playlist-read-collaborative`
+- `playlist-modify-private`
+- `playlist-modify-public`

 ## Setup